lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Government Structures and Levels
 - Vote-Office information (location, head?, contact, reporting?)
 - Chain of Command within and above Vote-Office

+## Rules, Policies, and Procedures
 - rules, policies, and procedures contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)
 - rules, policies, and procedures for eligibility
 - rules, policies, and procedures for voter-registration
 - rules, policies, and procedures for per way to vote